tjaartvdwalt/everything-dvorak/README.md

 ## System Install

-This option will install kbd layout into `/usr/share/kbd/keymaps/i386/dvorak/classic-dvorak.map.gz` the xkb layouts into `/usr/share/X11/xkb/symbols/custom`
+This option will install `kbd` layout into `/usr/share/kbd/keymaps/i386/dvorak/classic-dvorak.map.gz` and the `xkb` layouts into `/usr/share/X11/xkb/symbols/custom`

 ### Install